roytang/blog/content/replies/2016/02/d0714xl/index.md

 - SketchDaily
 ---

 Am I allowed to not follow the theme at all?
+LOL

-LOL\n\nBill Adama from BSG: http://i.imgur.com/BkpaMak.jpg
+Bill Adama from BSG: http://i.imgur.com/BkpaMak.jpg